valavakilian/HamiltonianPathFinder/README.md

 ![Image description](graph.png)

 Why Python?
-Well python is slow however it does have a series of great librares for making graphs nad printing them.
+Well python is slower than C++; however, it does have a series of great librares for making graphs and showing them.

 Currently we use V2 HamiltonianSolver which is slightly faster than the previous version.